getpatchwork/patchwork/docs/usage/design.rst

 Not everyone uses git for kernel development, and not everyone uses git for Patchwork-tracked projects.

-It's still possible to hook other programs into Patchwork, using the pwclient command-line client for Patchwork, or directly to the XML RPC interface.
+It's still possible to hook other programs into Patchwork, using various :doc:`clients </usage/clients>` or the :doc:`APIs </api/index>` directly.